TNDTOPITO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the sum of the even-valued terms
+finds and prints the first 98 Fibonacci numbers, starting with 1 and 2